wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/2-build-your-team-and-meet-requirements.md

    :::column-end:::
    :::column span="2":::
       The team of stakeholders can help make decisions and set priorities for meeting technical requirements.
-If your organization does not already have a home site with customized global navigation, you can use this as your team's first assignment.
+If your organization does not already have a home site with customized global navigation, this will be your team’s first assignment.
 Both requirements will benefit from the planning team's diverse perspectives of different roles and regions.
    :::column-end:::
 :::row-end:::